 letting it set

 This all needs to set until the glue is dried and of course you want the tiles to stay flat!
 We don’t want any drinks falling off – I mean, that would just be a waste, right?
 Grab yourself a heavy, flat object.
 A few heavy books are perfect for this.
 I grabbed 3 large books and placed them flat onto the scrabble coasters.
 Set aside somewhere where no one will be bumping into them.
-Or want to read that book that’s been in the bookcase for the last 3 years, but NOW they want to read it .. sound familiar??
+Because of course they will NEED to read the book that’s been in the bookcase for the last 3 years!
+NOW they want to read it .. sound familiar??
 Just leave the whole lot to set overnight.

 Once everything is completely dried you will need to cut around the tiles to get the shape of the coasters.
 This is where your sharp craft knife comes in.
 I didn’t take any photos of this part of the process but you get the idea.
 Fortunately it’s pretty easy to cut the cork around the tiles.
 You really don’t have to apply too much pressure for it to be cut.
 If you need to you can use a ruler to get a completely straight cut.

 Finally, all you need to do to finish off these cute little coasters is to protect them with some protective varnish.
 I used this polyurethane spray from Rustoleum, which comes in a matt or gloss finish.
-It will just help you to protect your project from condensation.
+It will just help you to protect your project from condensation and make them wipeable.
 However, the coasters will not be completely waterproof so don’t leave them out in the rain.

 CAtch me on Facebook